aminnj/babymaker/README.md

 5. Inside the `AutoTwopler` directory, run `. setup.sh` and `./run.py` to submit jobs to condor.

 6. A simple script to merge output files is `merge.sh`

+7. A simple script to scan over CMS3 and make a histogram with the dataMCplotMaker is in `scan/`.